 Wow.
 Becoming a licensed CPA is an important milestone, opening a world of career possibilities.
 Enjoy the journey!

-Don't stop reading!
-Here are more articles about accounting certifications and training for today’s jobs:
+Here are two more articles about certifications for today's jobs:

-- Finance and Accounting Certifications Employers Want to See
+- Accounting Certifications Employers Really Want to See

 - Financial Certifications That Deliver the Best ROI